JarkkoPFC/mini_sxp/README.md

 # Mini Spin-X Library

 ## Overview
 Mini Spin-X is a cut down version of a "core" library I have been developing over the years to support my various coding projects, licensed under MIT.
 It has bunch of useful stuff like math library, xml parsing, loading/saving image files, file system, loading 3D assets, etc. for developing small programs.
-I have compiled it on different platforms, but because my main development environment is MSVC in Windows I only very occassionally check e.g. Linux/GCC.
+I have compiled it on different platforms, but because my main development environment is MSVC in Windows I only very occasionally check e.g. Linux/GCC.
 The library doesn't use STL but provides some alternatives e.g. for containers and has only few dependencies to external libs included in [`sxp_extlibs/`](sxp_extlibs/) dir.
 Everything should be included and just compile as is without need to download other libs.
 MSVC project/solution files can be found in [`build/`](builds/)

 ## Files & Dirs
 ### [`sxp_src/core/`](sxp_src/core) - Low-level core components